Design Like a Pro: Optimizing Your HMI

 Rather than using these techniques on their own, it is recommended to combine techniques to create even greater emphasis.
 For example, the moving analog indicator shown in this paper used both color and position to display that a value had gone into an alarm state.
 The use of more than one emphasis technique to convey urgent information is called redundant coding.

 By combining emphasis techniques, you can create a hierarchy of importance for each element on the screen.
-Experiment with different combinations to create the desired effect.
+Check out other HMI examples and experiment with different combinations to find and create the desired effect.
 Remember that the goal of using emphasis in your HMI project is to make it a more effective tool in the hands of its operator.

 Tip 4: Set Up Navigation